DiscordAdditions/Components/README.md

 ## Discord Additions - Components
 Some helpful additions to make creating components easier.

+Versions `1.0.7` and beyond have been changed to be compatible with [Oceanic](https://github.com/OceanicJS/Oceanic) instead of Eris.
+If you're using this module with eris, do not update.

 Get started by using our main class, the `ComponentHelper`.
 ```ts
 // const { ComponentHelper, (...) } = require("@discord-additions/components");